Royal Unibrew

 Karlens and Royal.
-Royal Unibrew also has a strong presence in the Baltic region, where it owns Tauras, Kalnapilis (both in Lithuania), and Lāčplēša Alus (in Latvia).
+Royal Unibrew also has a strong presence in the Baltic region, where it owns Tauras, Kalnapilis (both in Lithuania), and Lāčplēša Alus (in Latvia), and Finland, where it owns Hartwall.
 As of 2018 it owns the brewery in France that produces the Lorina soft drink brand.
 It also brews and markets Heineken and Pepsi in Denmark.

 History

 The company was founded in 1989 through the merger of the breweries Faxe, Ceres and Thor under the name Bryggerigruppen.
 Odense-based Albani merged with the company in 2000.
 In 2005, the name of the company was changed to Royal Unibrew.

 Operations

 Denmark

 Royal Unibrew is the second largest beer company in Denmark with a market share of about 25%.